Yenepoya University

 Mr. Farhaad Yenepoya is the Pro-Chancellor of Yenepoya Group of Institutions.
-It has about 13,000 students.

 Yenepoya Medical College

-Yenepoya Medical College is located at about 11 kms from Mangalore City.
+Yenepoya Medical College is located at about 11 km from Mangalore City.
 The college was established in 1999.
 Post-graduate courses are being offered by the university since 2005.
 The M.B.B.S.
-(Bachelor of Medicine & Bachelor of Surgery) course lasts for about 4.5 years plus a one year mandatory internship as per set standards of the National Medical Commission for India.
+(Bachelor of Medicine & Bachelor of Surgery) course lasts for about 4.5 years plus a one-year mandatory internship as per set standards of the National Medical Commission for India.
 The courses are mainly oriented for earning a degree.

 Courses offered for MS/MD (PG medical courses):